lubuntu-team/manual/source/3/3.2/3.2.5/desktop.rst

 Usage
 ------
 The :guilabel:`Background` tab has settings for desktop background.
 To change the desktop background you can either type the path of the file you can type in :guilabel:`Wallpaper image file` or use the :guilabel:`Browse` button to bring up a dialog to choose which the desktop.
-The drop down of :guilabel:`Wallpaper mode` lets you change how the image you select for a wallpaper changes.
+The drop down menu :guilabel:`Wallpaper mode` lets you change how the image you select for a wallpaper is made to fit on the screen.
 If you want an image to have multiple copies of a smaller image select tile image from the drop down.
 If you do not want an image and just a solid color select fill with background color only.
 To change the background color if you select that press the button to the right of :guilabel:`Select background color`.
 To use a different wallpaper on each monitor check the :guilabel:`Individual wallpaper for each monitor`.

 .. image:: desktop-general.png